What funds are helping investors navigate 2020’s uncertain markets?

 There are so many sustainable funds and ETFs available today that it can be challenging for investors to determine which funds to own now.
 The sustainable fund universe includes actively managed funds, index funds, sector-specific funds, broadly diversified funds, equity and bond funds and ETFs.

-Self-identified sustainable funds (or sustainable funds)
+Self-identified sustainable funds

 These funds are usually easy to spot because they often have ‘sustainable’ or ‘ESG’ in their names.
 These funds often have decades of experience and comprehensive strategies including screening companies by ESG, avoiding objectionable companies, and engaging with companies to help them move forward.